-The final rules in 2015 will not follow the Supreme Court’s ruling and therefore retain Oregon’s current greenhouse gas permitting program; or
+The permanent rules in 2015 will not follow the Supreme Court’s ruling and therefore retain Oregon’s current greenhouse gas permitting program; or

-The final rules will follow the Supreme Court’s ruling and eliminate the comparable parts of Oregon’s greenhouse gas permitting program.
+The permanent rules will follow the Supreme Court’s ruling and eliminate the comparable parts of Oregon’s greenhouse gas permitting program.

-In the first case, assuming the final rules do not follow the Supreme Court’s ruling and Oregon retains the current rules, the only effect of the proposed temporary rules is a short delay before facilities must submit the necessary applications or parts of applications.
+In the first case, assuming the permanent rules do not follow the Supreme Court’s ruling and Oregon retains the current rules, the only effect of the proposed temporary rules is a short delay before facilities must submit the necessary applications or parts of applications.
 Permitting rules have long been interpreted as follows: applications must comply with the rules in effect when the application is submitted, and the permit must comply with the rules in effect when the permit is issued.
 If the rules change between application submittal and permit issuance in a way that makes any part of an application unnecessary, then DEQ will ignore the unnecessary parts.
 If the rules change in a way that requires the permit to address additional requirements, then the applicant must submit the necessary additional information when the rules become effective.
 Thus, if EQC adopts the temporary rule now but decides later to retain the current greenhouse gas permitting rules, the only negative effect is a short delay in each facility’s submittal of the necessary applications or parts of applications.

-In the second case, assuming the permanent rules follow the Supreme Court’s ruling, leaving the current rules in place means that affected facilities must continue to comply with those rules until the early 2015 EQC meeting.
-Any permit applications that are submitted from now until that EQC meeting must comply with the current rules and DEQ must treat them under the current rules.
-Thus, any applications or parts of applications that are required by the current greenhouse gas permitting rules must be submitted, but under this second case, the time, effort, and cost to develop the application will be wasted because they will ultimately be ignored in the final permit action.
-This result will seriously prejudice the interests of such parties.
+In the second case, assuming the permanent rules follow the Supreme Court’s ruling, leaving the current rules in place between now and the 2015 EQC meeting means that affected facilities must continue to comply with those rules.
+Any permit applications or parts of applications that facilities submit from now until that EQC meeting must comply with the current rules and DEQ must treat them under the current rules.
+However, under this second case, the time, effort, and cost for those facilities to develop the applications would be wasted because the applications will ultimately be ignored by DEQ in the final permit action.
+This result would seriously prejudice the interests of affected facilities.

-Although the number of facilities affected by the proposed temporary rule is small, DEQ also believes that not adopting the temporary rule would seriously prejudice the public interest by undermining the efficient operation of state government - it would send a signal that DEQ (and by extension, other state agencies) is willing to allow affected facilities to waste money when such waste can be prevented by timely and appropriate action.
+Although the number of facilities affected by the proposed temporary rules is small, DEQ also believes that not adopting the temporary rules would seriously prejudice the public interest by undermining the efficient operation of state government.
+It would send a signal that DEQ (and by extension, other state agencies) is willing to allow affected facilities to waste money when such waste can be prevented by timely and appropriate action.
 DEQ is very aware that the cost of complying with environmental regulations can be substantial and tries to avoid making facilities spend money unnecessarily.
-For these reasons, we conclude that not adopting this temporary rule will seriously prejudice the public interest in having an efficient, effective and predictable DEQ air quality permitting system.
+For these reasons, DEQ concludes that not adopting the temporary rules would seriously prejudice the public interest by failing to have an efficient, effective and predictable DEQ air quality permitting system.

 Affected parties

-As noted above, the number of facilities that DEQ knows with certainty are directly and immediately affected by the proposed temporary rule amendments is small.
+The number of facilities that DEQ knows with certainty are directly and immediately affected by the proposed temporary rule amendments is small.

 One semiconductor manufacturing facility must submit a permit application by the end of the year.
-If the proposed temporary rule is not adopted, the application must include a Best Available Control Technology analysis for greenhouse gases.
-DEQ believes a Best Available Control Technology analysis for greenhouse gases will add up to several tens of thousands of dollars to the $43,200 cost of the application.
-If EQC ultimately adopts rules that follow the Supreme Court ruling, this Best Available Control Technology analysis will become unnecessary.
+If the proposed temporary rules are not adopted, the facility’s application must include a Best Available Control Technology analysis for greenhouse gases.
+DEQ believes a Best Available Control Technology analysis for greenhouse gases will add up to several tens of thousands of dollars to the $43,200 cost of the facility’s application.
+If EQC ultimately adopts rules that follow the Supreme Court ruling, the application and Best Available Control Technology analysis would become unnecessary.